digicademy-chf/chf_container/Documentation/ProjectSpecificFiles/Index.rst

 The files validate secure connections to your public website and need to be renewed periodically.

-If you use the ``files`` profile, you need to two additional credential files for the WebDAV endpoint.
+If you use the ``files`` profile, you also need credential files for the WebDAV endpoint.